jnoriega232/Microsoft-Sentinel-SIEM/README.md

 ## Objectives for the next 8 Labs that will be configuring our security incident event management system.

-- World Attach Maps Constructions
+- World Attack Maps Construction
 - Analytics, Alerting, and Incident Generation
 - Attack Traffic Generation
 - Run Insecure Environment for 24 hours and Capture Analytics